Contact us

 Why Do People Become Addicted To Adderall?

-People abuse Adderall primarily for its stimulant effects, which enhance alertness, concentration, and energy.
+People become addicted to Adderall primarily for its stimulant effects, which enhance alertness, concentration, and energy.
 This makes it particularly appealing to college students, young professionals, and others who seek to improve academic or work performance.
 Additionally, some individuals misuse Adderall as a weight loss aid due to its appetite-suppressing properties.

 According to a study published in The Journal of Clinical Psychiatry by researchers from the Johns Hopkins Bloomberg School of Public Health, misuse of Adderall is especially prevalent among 18- to 25-year-olds.
 The study highlights that during the period from 2006 to 2011, non-prescribed use of Adderall by young adults increased by 67 percent, and associated emergency room visits rose by 156 percent.
 Interestingly, this rise in abuse occurred despite no significant change in the number of prescriptions written for Adderall, indicating that the drug is often obtained from friends or family without a prescription.
 This demographic is particularly vulnerable due to the pressures of academic and early career challenges.